Ammar-Alnagar/YAIE/README.md

 ## Overview

 Modern LLM inference engines like SGLang, vLLM, and TensorRT-LLM implement sophisticated techniques to maximize throughput and minimize latency.
-Mini-YAIE demonstrates these concepts through a simplified but educational implementation that focuses on:
+YAIE demonstrates these concepts through a simplified but educational implementation that focuses on:

 - **Continuous Batching**: Dynamically batching incoming requests to maximize GPU utilization
 - **Radial Attention**: Efficient attention mechanism with prefix sharing and paged KV-cache